Open Transaction Layer | OTL

 Every institution builds its own coordination layer.
 Each new counterparty type, jurisdiction, use case requires a bilateral integration or a different vendor.
 The result is parallel systems for transaction rails, PII exchange, and reconciliation — across chains and wallet types.
 Engineering and operational costs compound.

 Yet coverage gaps persist.
 Networks don't interoperate: travel rule completion remains low, transfers still go to unknown addresses.
 Institutions can only reach the counterparties they integrated; non-custodial wallets and agents are in a compliance deadlock.
-As for those within reach, manual input and inconsistent wallet experience push conversion down.
-Even when all else checks out, transfers carry residual risk: no integrity guarantee means tampering can go undetected.
+Manual input and inconsistent wallet experience push conversion down.
+And transfers carry residual risk: no integrity guarantee means tampering can go undetected.

 OTL builds shared standards to close these gaps — so every participant can operate on one interoperable foundation, instead of rebuilding the same layer independently.

-The four base layers - identity, messaging, transport, session - are modular and interoperable.
-They can be combined into end-to-end applications (the fifth layer): merchant checkout, B2B settlement, agentic payments...
-With pre-transaction coordination, compliance and security built in.
-Each layer is independently adoptable so existing integrations keep operating.
+The four base layers — identity, messaging, transport, session — are modular and interoperable.
+They combine into end-to-end applications (the fifth layer): merchant checkout, B2B settlement, agentic payments — with pre-transaction coordination, compliance and security built in.
+Each layer is independently adoptable, so existing integrations keep operating.

 Builds on existing standards